 PPE is used alone or in combination to prevent exposure, by placing a barrier between the infectious source and one's own mucous membranes, airways, skin and clothing.
 The selection of PPE is based on the risk assessment.
+PPE must be donned prior to entering the containment zone.
+All workers must wear

-All workers must wear PPE appropriate to the hazards encountered.
+PPE appropriate to the hazards encountered.
 This includes at a minimum: Lawson-approved lab coat, long pants, and close-toe/heel shoes.
 PPE required may also include: gloves, safety glasses, safety goggles, surgical masks, respirators (e.g., N95), bonnets, shoe covers, and disposable gowns (see Section 4.2 for more information).